 Unlike normal blankets, weighted blankets have a filler material that makes them heavy.
 The materials used mostly include:

 As you can see, the materials are varied, however, the plastic pellets are the most commonly used.
-To have a better understanding of these filler materials you can check out our article titled The Complete Guide to Weighted Blanket Beads.
+To have a better understanding of these filler materials you can check out our guide to weighted blanket beads.

 Where to Buy Weighted Blankets